AprilGar/FullStackInstructions/Building-A-RESTful-API-With-Scala-Play/Part6.md

         On your FakeRequest look at adding .withCSRFToken for the CSRFToken and adding .withFormUrlEncodedBody("nameOf YourParameter" -> "name", ...) for the form data.
     </blockquote></details>
     </details>

+## Make it your own
+This section will be left purposely vague so that you have the opportunity to expand this project as you see fit.
+Think about the product you currently have.
+- Is it user-friendly?
+- Is there anything currently lacking that would be good to have?
+- If functionality is missing, should this be front or back end?
+- Does it need more front end design?